 Symptoms & Signs of Dual Diagnosis & Co-Occurring Disorders

-Dual diagnosis is a term that describes the simultaneous presence of a substance use disorder (substance abuse or addiction) and some form of diagnosable mental illness.
-Doctors and other mental health professionals also refer to these overlapping conditions as co-occurring disorders.
-Since dual diagnosis can involve any addictive substance and any form of mental illness, symptoms of the condition vary widely from person to person.
+Dual diagnosis describes the simultaneous presence of substance use disorder and mental illness.
+This set of conditions may also be called a co-occurring disorder.
+Dual diagnosis can involve any addictive substance and any form of mental illness.
+The symptoms of the condition vary widely from person to person.

 What Is Substance Use Disorder?